martinnj/distro-dumper/README.md

   `raspios_full_armhf`, `raspios_lite_armhf`, `raspios_arm64`, `raspios_lite_arm64` and `rpd_x86`.

+### CachyOS

+The CachyOS module supports selecting editions currently published on the downloads page.

+- `CACHYOS_EDITIONS` - Comma separated list of editions, valid values are `desktop`, `handheld`.

 ## Development

 I've only tested with Python 3.9, but some earlier and all later versions should work as well.